Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Best time of the year to tour Niagara Falls from New York City

 The typical temperature around Niagara Falls changes greatly throughout the year.
-While if you go to Niagara Falls in the winter you may freeze, in the summer it is usually quite nice, with sunny and warm days.
-If you visit the Falls in the spring, it will most likely rain, and in the fall you can find very pleasant weather, as long as you go before November.
+While if you go in winter to Niagara Falls you can freeze, in summer it is usually quite nice, with sunny and warm days.
+If you visit the Falls in the spring, it will most likely rain, and in the fall you can find very nice weather, as long as you go before November.

-If you can, my recommendation is to visit in mid to late May and between September and October.
-It is certainly the best time to go to Niagara Falls, you will have better weather and you will avoid most of the tourists, who come in summer.
+If you can, my recommendation is to visit in mid to late May and September to October.
+It is certainly the best time to go to Niagara Falls, you will have better weather and you will also avoid most of the tourists, who come in summer.

-If the weather doesn't help or doesn't suit you, we recommend you to do the Washington tour from New York or the Philadelphia tour from New York, where the weather will be less important to enjoy the tours.
+If the weather does not help or does not convince you, we recommend you to do the tour to Washington from New York or the tour to Philadelphia from New York, where the weather will be a less important aspect when it comes to enjoy the rides.

 • Winter